 #6 Flushing out your content library

-How do you get new content and fill up your Answer Library?
+How do you get new content and fill up your Content Library?
 One, create it from scratch (always awesome, but it can be time and labor intensive).
 Two, use old content, but be careful that it’s not outdated.
 Three, reverse engineer questions and answers based on message source documents, value discovery guides, data sheets, service descriptions, white papers, and any other marketing materials your company provides.